kevinhenryburke/scalegitbook/app-maintenance/DevelopingMicroscope.md

 source envVarSettings.sh
 ```

 Follow your normal DX process to authorize a DevHub.
-You can then create a default scratch org using these lines:
+For Microscope the DevHub is accessed via the login *mscope@devhub.org*.
+You can then create a default scratch org:

 ```
-./deleteScratch.sh (if you need to delete a scratch org with the same name) ./createScratch.sh
+./createScratch.sh
 ```
 *createScratch.sh* actually does a few more things than just create a scratch org, look in the file for the details.
 After running this, if the default scratch org is not set in the bottom bar of VS Code then click where it says "No Default Org Set" and set to be the alias you just created.
 ## Pushing the code and permissions

-Push the code to the scratch org, this will push both the serviceBase, addOns (including Tableau CRM) and the demo.
+Push the code to the scratch org, this will push both the serviceBase and the demo.
 Assuming we are still in the top level folder run:

 ```
 sfdx force:source:push -u $MYSCRATCH
 ```

-We need to assign a permission set and create a small bit of demo data.
+We need to assign some permissions and create a small bit of demo data.

 ```
 cd demo/scripts